alexei379/CarND-Advanced-Lane-Lines/writeup_template.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I save the resulting camera matrix `mtx` and distortion coefficients `dist` into `calibration_pickle.p` file.
+I applied the resulting camera matrix `mtx` and distortion coefficients `dist` into `calibration_pickle.p` file.

 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: